splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-ecs-ec2.rst

 #.
 Log in to Splunk Observability Cloud.
 #.
 On the navigation menu, select :guilabel:`Data Management`.
 #.
-On the Integrate Your Data page, select the tile for :guilabel:`Amazon ECS EC2`.
+On the :strong:`Integrate Your Data` page, select the tile for :guilabel:`Amazon ECS EC2`.
 #.
 Follow the steps provided in the guided setup.

 Getting started